-(Examples) Lego, K'nex, Brio and Mechano, (but projects are not limited to these examples.)

-• Projects can incorporate design, following instructions, three-dimensional thinking, design modifications, problem solving, and creativity, architecture, and structural design, principles of mechanics and use of color in the planning and design process.
-These skills relate to the professions of engineering, science construction, architecture and art.

-Judging: will be based on completion complexity, presentation and explanation of design, understanding of principals and visual presentations:
+- ✓ (Examples) Lego\, K'nex\, Brio\ and Mechano\, (but projects are not limited to these examples.) - Projects can incorporate: Design and following instructions, three dimensional/thinking, design modification, problem solving, creativity architecture and - $\checkmark$ structural design, principles of mechanics and use of color in the planning and design process. - ✓ These skills relate to the professions of engineering, science, construction, architecture and art: - ✓ Judging: will be based on complexity, presentation and explanation of design, understanding of principals and visual presentations: